-The Audley Pub has opened on the corner of Mount Street and South Audley Street in Mayfair following a major revamp that sees “art at its heart”.
+The Audley Public House has opened on the corner of Mount Street and South Audley Street in Mayfair following a major revamp that sees “art at its heart”.

 The iconic Victorian building was given a dramatic makeover by boutique hospitality group Artfarm, whose portfolio includes The Fife Arms in Braemar, Scotland, and the Roth Bar and Grill in Somerset.